Guidance Notes for Completing Planning Application Forms

 The application form contains specific national information required which must be provided.
 Listed below are the Standard Application Forms.
 Choose that which is relevant to your proposal and download the forms and the guidance notes if required.

 The Council has prepared a list of local requirements in respect of information that it will require to be submitted.
 View or download the local requirements List.

 The Council encourages the submission of applications via the Planning Portal .
 If you chose not to use the planning portal, all application forms and certificates can be downloaded by selecting the required form from the list below.

 The following links are all pdf documents on an external website.

-For advice about filling in these application forms a duty planning officer is available without prior appointment on Mondays, Wednesdays, Thursdays and Fridays between 09:30 and 13:00, telephone 0161 342 4460 or call in to the Council Offices, Wellington Road, Ashton.
+For advice about filling in these application forms a duty planning officer is available without prior appointment on Mondays, Wednesdays, Thursdays and Fridays between 09:30 and 13:00, please contact us using the details at the bottom of this webpage.

 Outline Applications are only appropriate if you want to erect a building(s) and wish to establish if such a development is acceptable in principle before preparing detailed drawings.

 As a minimum all outline applications shall include information on:

 - Use: the use or uses proposed for the development and any distinct development zones within the site identified.

 - Amount of development: The amount of development proposed for each use.
 For example for residential development the number of proposed units and for other forms of development the proposed floor space for each use.